cybruGhost/THE-CUBE/README.md

-# 🎬 THECUBE — Stream Smart.
+# 🎬 THE CUBE — Stream Smart.
 Stay Addicted.
 No ads. follow instructions

-**THECUBE**, is a movie streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
+**THE CUBE**, is a movie streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
 Minimal design, powerful interface, blazing fast playback.
+#thecube #thecub4 #the cube #cubemovies #cube movies
 > _"Addicted to Schedule 1"_ – We don’t just stream.
 We commit fully

 ---